 While trips around the world can seem glamorous, there’s more than strictly business to think about.
 Between cultural norms, language barriers and simply arriving at your destination on schedule, the whole experience can seem daunting.

 Taking the time to fully prepare for your travels can make all the difference.
-Use the tips below to make sure your first business trip won’t be your last.
+Use the tips below to make sure your first international business trip won’t be your last.